meinfernbus/GoogleBundle/README.md

 composer install
 ```

-If everything worked, the Content MongoDB Bundle can now be found at vendor/antimattr/google-bundle.
+If everything worked, the Google Bundle can now be found at vendor/antimattr/google-bundle.

 Finally, be sure to enable the bundle in AppKernel.php by including the following: